awsdocs/amazon-vpc-user-guide/doc_source/working-with-flow-logs.md

 ## View flow log records<a name="view-flow-log-records"></a>

 You can view your flow log records using the CloudWatch Logs console or Amazon S3 console, depending on the chosen destination type\.
-It may take a few minutes after you've created your flow log for it to be visible in the console\.
+It might take a few minutes after you've created your flow log for it to be visible in the console\.

 **To view flow log records published to CloudWatch Logs**